Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 ## Element property

 Each element must have an element (section) property<sup>[b](#myfootnote2)</sup> assigned to it.
 The element property determines whether you are describing a continuum, or some other structural-type stress-state (e.g., shell, beam, etc.).
-For the C3D8 hex element, we would need a continuum description, which is specified using keyword <em> *SOLID SECTION </em>
+For the <em> C3D8 </em> hex element, we would need a continuum description, which is specified using keyword <em> *SOLID SECTION </em>

 	*SOLID SECTION, ELSET=P1, MATERIAL=M1